dkadish/DataRange/README.md

 ### DataEnvelope

 `DataEnvelope` tracks a decaying envelope over streaming data.
 Upper and lower bounds expand to new extremes and then decay toward recent values using a configurable per-update decay amount, yielding a local-in-time range.
 Decay is **exponential by default** (shrinks the distance to the latest value by the given fraction each update).
 You can opt into linear decay via `setLinearDecay()` to subtract/add a fixed amount per update instead.
+All constructors require a decay amount.
+Constructors mirror `DataRange`: with a fixed upper bound (lower pinned at 0), or with explicit lower/upper bounds (lower/upper are swapped if provided inverted).

 #### `DataEnvelope()`